 Vibrant home learning environments where talking and reading are the norm develop language and vocabulary, and love of learning.
 Unsurprisingly, parents are all doing the best they can for their children, but most are time poor, tired, and don’t necessarily understand the important role they play in their child’s learning.

-Whilst there are other family interventions that have great and rigorous impact, through using technology we’re able to deliver our service at a fraction of the cost of face to face programmes.
+Whilst there are other family interventions that have great and rigorous impact, through using technology EasyPeasy are able to deliver their service at a fraction of the cost of face to face programmes.

 Work in action